 The onus is on the driver of a vehicle to know, understand and comply with the requirements of the University Parking - Operational policy and Conduct on University Premises - Managerial Policy and the Transport Operations (Road Use Management) Act 1995 (PDF 2.1MB) * that regulate parking on the University of the Sunshine Coast's campus.

-Administration of University parking is the responsibility of Asset Management Services (Parking Services).
+Administration of University parking is the responsibility of Facilities Management (Parking Services).

 An application for consideration under special circumstances may be made in the first instance by writing to firstname.lastname@example.org.